tidymodels/tidymodels.org/README.md

 Spark is pre-installed in CI via `.github/actions/setup-render/action.yml`.
 Two settings must be kept in sync:

-- The cache key: `spark-4.0-java17-${{ runner.os }}`
+- The cache key: `spark-4.1.1-java17-${{ runner.os }}`
-- The install call: `sparklyr::spark_install(version = "4.0")`
+- The version in the cache path and download URL in the Install Spark step: `4.1.1`

-To upgrade Spark, update both the version string in the install call and the version number in the cache key.
-Changing the cache key will force a fresh download on the next run.
+To upgrade Spark, update both of these to the new version.
+Changing the cache key forces a fresh download on the next run.

 ## Rerender